mariahnorell/website/content/courses/hr_analytics/_index.md

 toc: false  # Show table of contents? true/false
 type: docs  # Do not modify.

+image:
+  caption: Photo by rawpixel on Unsplash
+  focal_point: Smart

 # Add menu entry to sidebar.
 # - name: Declare this menu item as a parent with ID `name`.
 # - weight: Position of link in menu.